Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Breakout Character: She was originally meant to have a minor supporting role upon her initial introduction on Sirius Island, but wound up getting promoted to the series' Big Good, and became the star of the prequel Fairy Tail Zero.

 - Bunny-Ears Lawyer: She's childish, ditzy, and obsessed with fairies, but she's also a master strategist and has knowledge of all three of Fairy Tail's ultimate spells.

 - Complete Immortality: Casting Law didn't merely take her ability to age; it also took her ability to die just like Zeref.
 The only thing that managed to end her life was Zeref's love for her, which was so strong that his curse allowed him to kill the unkillable, and even, then she remains Only Mostly Dead.

-- Child Mage: At the age of 6 she learned to master the Illusory magic at a rather high level, to the point of unconsciously deceiving herself.
-At the age of 13 she was educated in the knowledge and use of the most powerful forms of the Black Magic and succeeded in establishing herself as one of the most formidable mages of her time.
+- Child Mage: At the age of 6, she learned to master illusory magic at a rather high level, to the point of unconsciously deceiving herself.
+At the age of 13, she was educated in the knowledge and use of the most powerful forms of the Black Magic, and succeeded in establishing herself as one of the most formidable strategists of her time.